-Table 1.0 -Disposais Purpose and Use by Ofgem This table collects information relating to fixed asset disposals, to enable Ofgem understand the nature of the disposals and for logging up purposes compared to assumed disposal levels in the PCFM.
-Instructions for Completion The yellow shaded boxes are the required cells for input of financial information in this table.
+Table 1.6 - Fixed Asse Purpose and Use by The purpose of this table is to collect information relating Ofgem to fixed asset disposals.
+This table collects information orgeni relating to fixed asset disposals, to enable Ofgem understand the nature of the disposals and for logging up purposes compared to assumed disposal levels in the PCFM.
+Instructions for Completion Rows 16 to 21: Enter details of disposals in the regulatory year by asset type for the company and individual licensees.
+For the avoidance of doubt, disposals should include assets transferred from the licensee to a company within the same group (i.e. a property company).
+Rows 25 to 31: insert details of any adjustments or reclassifications relating to disposals.
+Row 20: Property and land disposal income - various sites - these cells are linked to the sub-table below the main table.
+All areas of the sub-table must be completed.
+The property and associated land include: in-whole or part of any operational site and in-whole or part of any non-operational site (eq office buildings).
+The yellow shaded boxes are the required cells for input of financial information in this table.
 Rows 11 to 14: Enter details of disposals in the regulatory year by asset type.
 Disposals should include assets transferred from the licensee to a company within the same group (i.e. a property company).
 Row 14: Property and associated land disposal income - various sites - these cells are linked to the sub-table below the main table.
 All areas of the sub-table must be completed.
-The property and associated land include: in- whole or part of any operational site (eg gas holder sites, PRS or governor sites etc) and in-whole or part of any non- operational site (eg office buildings).
+The property and associated land include: in- whole or part of any operational site (eg gas holder sites, PRS or governor sites etc) and in whole or part of any non-operational site (eg office buildings).
 The cost of the asset should be the value as reported in the statement of financial position by asset type.